History of Ramsey County

 In the 1970s, the makeup of Ramsey County’s population began to shift with the arrival of refugees fleeing the warfare in Southeast Asia.
 By 2000, Asians, including Hmong, Laotians, Vietnamese, and Cambodians were Saint Paul’s largest minority with African Americans, Hispanics, and Latinos close behind.
 Then other newcomers arrived from Somalia, central Africa and Myanmar.
 In the 2010 U.S. census, Ramsey County had the most diverse population of any county in Minnesota, 30 percent of its population of 508,640 were non-white.
 Today the county’s population tops 550,000 and includes residents with heritages that can be traced to nearly every country in the world.

-Now in its 168th year, diversity in all aspects of life in Ramsey County — including population, geography, economy, civics and culture — continues to make it a vital and exciting place to live, work and gather as a community.
+Diversity in all aspects of life in Ramsey County — including population, geography, economy, civics and culture — make it a vital and exciting place to live, work and gather as a community.

 This short history was written by John M. Lindley, editor, Ramsey County Historical Society.
 The Ramsey County Historical Society offers programs for children and adults at the Gibbs Farm: Pathways to Dakota & Pioneer Life; publishes award-winning books and magazines; and preserves and makes available to the public unique archival and artifact collections through its Mary Livingston Griggs & Mary Griggs Burke Research Center.